-Three months ago, I went away for my first ever Personal Quarterly Offsite and found it extremely beneficial so I made a commitment to myself to continue doing it every 90 days or so.
+Three months ago, I went away for my first ever Personal Quarterly Offsite and found it beneficial so I made a commitment to continue doing it every 90 days or so.

 I recently returned from my latest personal getaway and received some new insights, which I believe will help me close out this year on a good note.
 One thing I kept the same as my last getaway was I went away for two nights and returned home on a Sunday.